KaiserArda/OmniLearn/README.md

 - [ ] Complete quiz flow and UI screens
 - [ ] Populate initial question bank (500–1000 questions)
 - [ ] Implement contribution & moderation system
-- [ ] Closed beta with medical students
+- [ ] Closed beta with fellow medical students
 - [ ] Public release on Google Play (target: late 2025)

 Feedback, bug reports, and especially medical question submissions are very welcome.
 This project is a work in progress, and I’m happy to collaborate with fellow developers to make this a tool that actual medical students and residents use every day!